 People would sometimes say to me, ‘maybe if you just stop wearing so much foundation, your skin would clear up’ so it just felt like it was all my fault, but the fear of leaving the house without it was too much.

 Throughout my twenties, my breakouts died down a little, but I still had a lot of redness and blemishes.
 I still felt chained to my foundation and would always wear full make-up, even if I was just going to the shops.

 It was only in the last few months that I’ve felt able to go out without make-up.
-I started using 47 Skin’s anti-blemish serum after seeing an ad online.
+I started using 47 Skin’s anti-blemish serum and cleanser after a friend recommended it.
 I thought it looked good because it had such great reviews.

 I also liked the fact you could wear the serum as a primer under make-up and it would create an anti-bacterial barrier over your skin, so it seemed ideal for me.

 After just a few days wearing it at night and applying it under my make-up, my skin began to improve.
 It felt amazing to see my natural skin looking so clear and I felt less and less of a need to pile on foundation.
 I’ve always struggled with patchy, red skin in places and it’s even managed to even that out.

 I’ve started going to the shops and doing Zoom calls without make-up on, which I would never have done before.

 I also really love 47 Skin’s skin positivity message.
 As someone who used to feel so self-conscious and down about my skin, I think how you feel about your skin is so important.

 I’ve learned now that my acne wasn’t my fault, and that it’s fine to wear make-up if it makes you feel better, and you should never feel guilty about that.